 Camping is a fun and relaxing way to enjoy time with friends or family while getting back to nature.
-For millions of people who spend their weeks tied to a cubicle, looking at computer screens or checking their iPhones or Blackberries all day, there’s something really freeing about the idea of kicking back in the sunlight and fresh air, cooking your food over an open flame, and falling asleep to the call of a loon or the chirping of crickets.
+For millions of people who spend their weeks working, looking at computer screens, or checking their iPhones all day, there’s something really freeing about the idea of kicking back in the sunlight and fresh air, cooking your food over an open flame, and falling asleep to the call of a loon or the chirping of crickets.

 Here’s a quick primer to help you make the most of your time in the great outdoors.

 Not sure camping is for you?
 Remember that there are almost as many ways to camp as there are people who like to camp.
 You can hike for miles into the backcountry with nothing more than you can carry on your back, you can roll into a luxury RV park in a massive camper equipped with all the comforts of home, or you can try glamping.